joakim-brannstrom/dsnapshot/README.md

 span.<id>.interval = "<value> <unit>"
 ```

-The supported unites for the interval are `weeks`, `days`, `hours`, `minutes`, `seoncds` and `msecs`.
-These
+The supported unites for the interval are `weeks`, `days`, `hours`, `minutes`,
-can be written in any order, combination and multiple times.
+`seoncds` and `msecs`.
+These can be written in any order, combination and
+multiple times.

-Multiple spans are concatenated together to a total *snapshot layout*.
-The
+Multiple spans are concatenated together to a *snapshot layout*.
+The snapshots
-snapshots that are taken are automatically mapped into the specified layout as
+that are taken are automatically mapped into the specified layout as time
-time progress.
+progress.
 Lets say the following configuration:
 ```toml
 span.1.nr = 2
 span.1.interval = "12 hours"